 - [Fill in the blank for something you absolutely know is a mistake but don’t know what else to do]?

 I get it!
 We all make mistakes—I do all the time.
 There’s hope—in the Groundhog Day Strategy.
-What sets us apart as great teachers and leaders for our students is learning from our mistakes, continually reflecting on what works and what doesn’t.
+What sets us apart is learning from our mistakes, continually reflecting on what works and what doesn’t.

 To avoid reliving the same year and the same mistakes again and again, adopt this Groundhog Day Strategy: